TechShreyash/RestaurantManager/README.md

-# RestaurantManagerApp
+## RestaurantManagerApp

- Restaurant Manager App In Python With MySql
+- This is a simple Restaurant Manager App in Python with MySql Database for my School Project.